HOME

 IN THIS ISSUE:

-Bayview-based Ron Moultrie Saunders, working from his studio in Dogpatch, is featured in this issue.
-His newest public art installation will be permanently displayed at the new Bayview Community Center.
+Bayview-based Stacey M. Carter, working from her studio in Hunters Point Shipyard, is featured in this issue.
+Her latest art installation , DECOMMISSIONED, was attended by over 1500 visitors.
 The T-Line celebrates the evolving work of our local artist.

 Read in IV ARTS